devereauxk/HLTEGamma2025/README.md

 scram build -j4
 voms-proxy-init --voms cms --valid 168:00
 ```
 CRAB file to submit foresting jobs is at `forest_CRABConfig_Run3_PbPb_MC.py`.
 Change the input minAOD path and output parameters.
 Also change the Global Tag (GT) and Configuration in `forest_CMSSWConfig_Run3_PbPb_MC_miniAOD.py` to the most up-to-date choices.
-For HLT studies we need the forests to have the following information:
+For HLT studies ensure the forests to have the following information:
 ```
-hltanalysis
-hiEvtAnalyzer
-ggHiNtuplizer
+hltanalysis : info on L1 and HLT triggers that fire hiEvtAnalyzer : event-level information ggHiNtuplizer : electron and photon track information hltobject : info on objects that fire the HLT trigger
 ```

 2025 PbPb MC samples: https://docs.google.com/spreadsheets/d/1hnxPcfO3gXvGtVTpd9hHhg-AhlyECpGRMtRAf6NRXco/edit?gid=1414989721#gid=1414989721